MaineC/mainec.github.io/content/kids-in-tech.md

+---
+title: "An update to the 'Children tinkering' after >10years"
+date: 2024-04-14T19:37:00+02:00
+tags: [tinkering,tech,kids]
+---

+# Children tinkering, part 2

+Roughly a decade ago I wrote [a short post about children tinkering](https://mainec.github.io/children-tinkering/).
+A lot of the advice from back then is still valid today.
+I just noticed that ten years later there are a few more things one could look into:

+Instead of only being a subtrack of FrOSCon, Froglabs have turned into [Teckids e.V.](https://teckids.org/) - including online fora, a yearly week for an off-site and several side tracks of Chemnitzer Linuxtage, FrOSCon and FOSS events in Graz.

 In terms of conferences with sub-tracks, in addition to CCC events and FrOSCon, there's now Chemnitzer Linuxtage with several kids tracks and a soldering workshop room.
 There's also a kids track as an aside to FOSDEM.

 There is a lovely, actively maintained list of resources over in the [FSFE Wikipage](https://wiki.fsfe.org/action/edit/Activities/ProgrammingForChildren).